Christmas elf: Origin

-St. Nicholas as an elf
+Saint Nicholas as an elf

-In the 1823 poem A Visit from St. Nicholas (more commonly known today as 'Twas the Night Before Christmas), often attributed to Clement Clarke Moore, Santa Claus himself is described in line 45 as follows: "He was chubby and plump, a right jolly old elf".
-Prior to the influence of St. Nicholas in Sweden, the job of giving out gifts was done by the Yule goat.
-By 1891, the saint had become so well known that he could no longer be ignored.
-He became merged with Tomten, which was previously an elfish / dwarfish farm guardian.
+In the 1823 poem A Visit from St. Nicholas (commonly known as 'Twas the Night Before Christmas), often attributed to Clement Clarke Moore, Santa Claus himself is described in line 45: "He was chubby and plump, a right jolly old elf".
+Prior to the influence of Saint Nicholas in Sweden, the job of giving out gifts was done by the Yule goat.
+By 1891, the saint had merged with Tomten, which was previously an elfish / dwarfish farm guardian.
 Following the work of Jenny Nyström, this hybrid figure became known as Jultomten.

 Contemporary pop culture

 In the United States, Canada, Great Britain, and Ireland, the modern legend of Santa Claus typically includes diminutive elves at Christmas; green-clad elves with pointy ears and pointy hats as Santa's employees / assistants.
 They make the toys in Santa's workshop located in the North Pole.
 In recent years, other toys—usually high-tech toys like computers, video games, DVDs, and DVD players, and even mobile phones—have also been depicted as being ready for delivery, but not necessarily made, in the workshop as well.
 In this portrayal, elves slightly resemble nimble and delicate versions of the dwarfs of Norse myth.

-In more recent movies (e.g. The Santa Clause series and The Christmas Chronicles), the elves' jobs also include operating police and air forces protecting the North Pole, helping Santa outside the Pole when he is captured by the real-world police, and as Santa's secret-service-like bodyguards (Fred Claus).
+In recent films (e.g. The Santa Clause series and The Christmas Chronicles), the elves' jobs also include operating police and air forces protecting the North Pole, helping Santa outside the Pole when he is captured by the real-world police, and as Santa's secret-service-like bodyguards (Fred Claus).

 The elves are generally said to live for hundreds, or even thousands, of years, despite the fact that in some cases they appear eternally youthful as children.